visual-knight/platform-community-edition/README.md

 1. go into libs/api-interface
 2. you can find a file with the name schema.prisma
-3. Setup your databse (Choose between Postgres, Mysql and SQLite) _NOTE: environments setup must be done!_
+3. Setup your databse (Choose between Postgresql, Mysql and SQLite) _NOTE: environments setup must be done!_
-4. Create initial database statements for the application `npx dotenv-cli -e ../../.env npx prisma2 lift save --name init` _NOTE: You have to commit the migration files to be able to update later easy the database changes_
+4. Create initial database migration statements for the application `npx dotenv-cli -e ../../.env npx prisma2 lift save --name init` _NOTE: You have to commit the migration files to be able to update later easy the database changes_
 5. Lift up the database with the structure `npx dotenv-cli -e ../../.env npx prisma2 lift up`
 6. Generate the photon library `npx dotenv-cli -e ../../.env npx prisma2 generate`
 7. Create the first user `EMAIL=ADD_YOUR_EMAIL_ADDRESS PASSWORD=yourPassw0rd! npx dotenv-cli -e ../../.env node postinstall.js`